MicrosoftDocs/WindowsCommunityToolkitDocs/docs/high-performance/Memory2D.md

 # ReadOnlyMemory2D&lt;T>

 The [ReadOnlyMemory2D&lt;T>](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.highperformance.memory.readonlymemory2d-1) is to the `Memory2D<T>` type what `ReadOnlyMemory<T>` is to `Memory<T>`.
-It exposes the same exact functionalities (minuse the APIs that involve modifying the contents of the wrapped memory area) and provides a readonly view to arbitrary 2D memory locations.
+It exposes the same exact functionalities (minus the APIs that involve modifying the contents of the wrapped memory area) and provides a read-only view to arbitrary 2D memory locations.
 For more info on how this type works, you can refer to the paragraph on the `Memory2D<T>` type above.

 ## Sample Code